simdima/tldraid/README.md

 ### Why though?

-As a passionate command line user I often make use of man pages to either learn how to use some cli utility that is new to me or just refresh my memory on a familiar one.
-However, sometimes I also find default man pages a bit abstract or lacking in some cases, so occasionally I end up searching the web for more specific implementaions.
+As a command line enthusiast I often make use of man pages to either learn how to use some cli utility that is new to me or just refresh my memory on a familiar one.
+However, sometimes I also find default man pages a bit abstract or lacking in some cases, so occasionally I end up searching the web for more specific implementations.

-With arrival of OpenAI ChatGPT it made my life a lot easier since I can just ask it exactly what I want to do with a utility of my choice (or what specifc result I want to get) and it spits out the answer.
+With arrival of OpenAI's <a style="color:#413e77; font-weight: bold" href="https://chat.openai.com/auth/login">ChatGPT</a> it made my life a lot easier since I can just ask it exactly what I want to do with a utility of my choice (or what specific result I want to get) and it spits out the answer.

 I thought it'd be great to combine both of these tools, and that is where this app comes in.